-As chapters are a part of the council and are not separate corporations, the council's return must include the chapter's financial information.
-It is the responsibility of the council to establish policies and procedures for the reports chapters must file with the council.
-Chapters are responsible for following the prescribed council policies and procedures so chapter financial transactions can be reported accurately and timely by the council.
+As chapters are a part of the state council and are not separate corporations, the state council's return must include the chapter's financial information.
+It is the responsibility of the state council to establish policies and procedures for the reports chapters must file with the state council.
+Chapters are responsible for following the prescribed state policies and procedures so chapter financial transactions can be reported accurately and timely by the state council.

-Incorporated chapters are not consolidated with councils and must file their own annual information returns with the IRS.
+Incorporated chapters are not consolidated with state councils and must file their own annual information returns with the IRS.